2025–26 Melbourne United season

-The 2025–26 Melbourne United season will be the 43rd season of the franchise in the National Basketball League (NBL), and their 12th under the banner of Melbourne United.
+The 2025–26 Melbourne United season was the 43rd season of the franchise in the National Basketball League (NBL), and their 12th under the banner of Melbourne United.

 Standings

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.